-Therefore, the EATG and EuroTEST (formerly HIV in Europe), would like to use the opportunity of the presence of key actors involved in screening at the HepHIV2019 conference to discuss what needs to be done to implement guidelines in the real world.
+Therefore, the organisers (European AIDS Treatment Group and HIV in Europe) would like to use the opportunity of the presence of key actors involved in screening at the HepHIV2019 conference to discuss what needs to be done to implement guidelines in the real world.
 The participants will discuss solutions to overcome practical challenges in implementing guidelines, the optimal use of new diagnostic technologies and evolution of diagnosis algorithms.

 Objective of the meeting